NadiaClarissaHermawan/01_Proyek_Informatika/README.md

         - Returns 200 code and
         - Returns all trains with all keys and values
       - Error:
+        - When uses other endpoint:
           - Returns 405 code with "invalid endpoint" message
- 2. Endpoint to view train detail by id
+ 2. Endpoint to view train details by id
     - Method : GET
     - Url : /api/trains/:id
     - Response: